 So, whether you’re working from home, your desk at work, the office, school, or a coffee shop make your space clear of clutter and set up the way you like that makes you feel most productive and focused.

 This is one of the most cliché sayings about work, yet it’s so true when you break it down.
 Working smarter (same with working out smarter) is about being efficient, focused, and productive rather than filling your time just to feel “busy”.
 There’s a big difference between busy or spending time with focused productivity.

 Do you find yourself saying “what did I get accomplished today?
 I felt like I was working hard, but I didn’t get anything done!” at the end of the day?
 Try this: take inventory of when your energy is most focused for said task/activity.
-Identify where your energy is highest and knock out those high priority items on your goal list at that time.
+Identify where your energy is highest and knock out those high

 If I have a task that I really don’t want to do, then I make sure I do it first thing – then it is completed rather than hanging over me.
 I then have a sense of accomplishment rather than a heavy feeling of dread.